vokimon/back2back_audio/README.md

   results as proper ones.
 * When the test turns green or it is accepted all failure related data gets cleared.
-* The SUT can be any shell command line (with pipes, sequences...)
 * Comparators and diff generators can be added for your own file type.
-* Allows to specify architecture dependant outputs for the same test.
+* You can set architecture dependant outputs for the same test.

 How to install